 This wonderful tool from Stewart MacDonal Guitar Shop Supply not only saves hours of work and reduces the potential for errors but it is fun to use and actually helps to protect vintage guitars which need to have binding replaced.
 This patient is a 1940’s Epiphone archtop

 It is essentially a mini shaper-table of sorts.
-As you can see in the 1st photo, there is a router mounted beneath it, with its bit protuding up into the fixture to provide a cutting tool.
-The fixture itself is made to adjust with incredible accuracy; a dial indicator gives measurements in tousanths of inches.
-As the binding is drawn throught the fixture, it is trimmed to a precise size, held in place by spring loaded fences and clamps.
-On many old guitar, the outer body binding crumbles away, leaving areas of exposed wood binding ledge around the guitar’s perimeter.
-Unlike a brand-new guitar whos binding can be scraped down, such a technique on a vintage instrument can damage the precious original lacquer as the binding is shaved down level with the surface.
-It is painstaking work, and one little slip can damage the vintage finish.
+As you can see in the 1st photo there is a router mounted beneath it with its bit protruding up into the fixture to provide a cutting tool.
+The fixture itself is made to adjust with incredible accuracy; a dial indicator gives measurements in thousandths of inches.
+As the binding is drawn through the fixture, it is trimmed to a precise size, held in place by spring loaded fences and clamps.
+On many old guitar the outer body binding crumbles away leaving areas of exposed wood binding ledge around the guitar’s perimeter.
+Unlike a brand-new guitar whose binding can be scraped down such a technique on a vintage instrument can damage the precious original lacquer as the binding is shaved down level with the surface.
+It is painstaking work and one little slip can damage the vintage finish.

 All the best, Scott